david-krentzlin/idempotently/README.md

 It is not uncommon that operations are triggered by events in a distributed system, for example via a messaging system like RabbitMQ or Kafka.
 In this case the probability of seeing the same messages, that act as a trigger twice, decreases with the TTL of the message, as well as system settings that control how long transient messages are kept in flight.
 These can be useful indicators to pick a proper window.

-If you want to play it safe, you can always react domain specific in the event of reprocessing of an operation, by examaning the previous state in the block of the operation.
-Defensive implementations will not execute again and create useful logs or metrics to be informed.

 ## Development